-To gain insights into the reaction mechanism, a radical inhibiting experiment with (2,2,6,6tetramethylpiperidin-1-yl)oxyl (TEMPO) showed that the reaction was completely inhibited and the TEMPOtrapped product 66 was formed in 43% yield (Scheme 2C).
+To gain insights into the reaction mechanism, a radical inhibiting experiment conducted with (2,2,6,6-tetramethylpiperidin-1-yl)oxyl (TEMPO) showed complete inhibition of the reaction, and the TEMPO-trapped product 66 was formed in 43% yield (Scheme 2c).
 This experiment indicated the generation of an alkyl radical from bromoacetonitrile.
-Further control experiments demonstrated that no product deriving from radical addition to alkene was observed, and complete recovery of alkene 1a was detected.
-This finding suggests that the ligand exchange of arylamine with the copper catalyst likely occurs before the single-electron reduction of the alkyl halide (Scheme 2C).
-In addition, the radical clock substrate 67 afforded the desired product 68 together with the corresponding radical cyclization product 69 under the typical conditions (Scheme 2D).
+Further control experiments demonstrated that no product derived from radical addition to alkene was observed, and complete recovery of alkene 1a was detected.
+This finding suggested that the ligand exchange of arylamine with the copper catalyst likely occurred before the single-electron reduction of the alkyl halide (Scheme 2c).
+In addition, the radical clock substrate 67 afforded the desired product 68 together with the corresponding radical cyclization product 69 under the typical conditions (Scheme 2d).
 This experiment provided strong support for the formation of the corresponding tertiary alkyl radical resulting from the process of radical addition to alkene.
-Based on these experiments and our previous reports,75-78 we proposed a plausible mechanism as depicted in Scheme 2E.
-First, the copper(I) salt reacted with ligand L\ and base to generate a complex I. This complex underwent a subsequent ligand exchange with arylamines 2 to afford a nucleophile-sequestered copper(I) intermediate II, which reacted with radical precursors 3 to give an R radical and a copper(II) complex III via a single-electron reduction process.
-The R radical added to the terminal position of alkenes 1 and gave rise to a tertiary alkyl radical IV, which then interacted with complex III to deliver the desired carboamination products 4-59 and regenerated the copper(I) species I for the next catalytic cycle.
-In the case of aromatic amines with electron-neutral or -donating groups, a direct nucleophilic attack on the carbocation species V by aromatic amines might exist in the key C-N formation step, leading to dramatically decreased enantioselectivity (Scheme 2E).
+Based on these experiments and our previous reports,75-78 we proposed a plausible mechanism as depicted in Scheme 2e.
+First, the copper(I) salt reacted with ligand L and base to generate a complex I. This complex underwent a subsequent ligand exchange with arylamines 2 to afford a nucleophile-sequestered copper(I) intermediate II, which reacted with radical precursors 3 to give an R radical and a copper(II) complex III via a single-electron reduction process.
+The R radical added to the terminal position of alkenes 1 and gave rise to a tertiary alkyl radical IV, which then interacted with complex III to deliver the desired carboamination products 4-60 and regenerated the copper(I) species I for the next catalytic cycle.
+In the case of aromatic amines with electron-neutral or -donating groups, a direct nucleophilic attack on the carbocation species V by aromatic amines might have existed in the key C-N formation step, leading to dramatically decreased enantioselectivity (Scheme 2e).